-Paulicians reject the christm in their ordinations.
+Paulicians reject the chrism in their ordinations.

-Lord John, the overseer of Armenia, whose names we have written in this letter.
-From these thou wilt see the truth about this evil beast of prey, this bloodthirsty, sodomitic, whoring, lustful, phrensiad, loathsome Smbat.
-This accursed one appeared in the days of the Lord John and of the Smbat-Bagraturi; and he had learned his evil erroneous teaching from a Persian physician and astrologer, whom they called Mdjusik.
+This accursed one appeared in the days of the Lord John and of the Smbat Bagratuni: and he had learned his evil erroneous teaching from a Persian physician and astrologer, whom they called Mdjusik.
 Can I say or write too much to you, a man who loves Christ?
-I will only put it in brief, in order to inform you of the whole plague of doubt in its monstrous transformations; of their sly craft and childish want of education and godless doctrine; of their outlandish choice by consent, of their nightly making of holy oil, of their grotesque declamations; of their nightly crimes and of their strange and horrible and loathsome bearing of sufferings; of their priest-makings without high priest, of their obscure ordination and graceless baptism; of their unilluminated gloom and hopeless confession of faith; their irreverent reverence, their darkness-loving illumination, their angel-like race of demons; these wolves in sheep's clothing; these men turned into black he-goats, these wretches who are alienated from the Spirit and have put on Satan, who are become scholars of Smbat the false-cleric, that has shaken the foundation of the apostles and prophets-that Smbat, who (just as dogs and wolves according to him appeared in the form of a priest but without priestly worth) came forth out of the district Tsalkotn from the village of Zarehavan, and lived in Thonrak.
+I will only put it in brief, in order to inform you of the whole plague of doubt in its monstrous transformations; of their sly craft and childish want of education and godless doctrine; of their outlandish choice by consent, of their nightly making of holy oil, of their grotesque declamations; of their nightly crimes and of their strange and horrible and loathsome bearing of sufferings; of their priest-makings without high priest, of their obscure ordination and graceless baptism; of their unilluminated gloom and hopeless confession of faith; their irreverent reverence, their darkness-loving illumination, their angel-like race of demons; these wolves in sheep's clothing, these men turned into black he-goats, these wretches who are alienated from the Spirit and have put on Satan, who are become scholars of Smbat the false-cleric, that has shaken the foundation of the apostles and prophets-that Smbat, who (just as dogs and wolves according to him appeared in the form of a priest but without priestly worth) came forth out of the district Tsalkotn from the village of Zarehavan, and lived in Thonrak.
 There he began to teach all the sum of evil that can possibly in this life come into a man's head, omissions and neglect of every act as well as of all belief.
 He preached that one ought to annihilate or rather reckon as in vain all priestly functions.
 He himself assumed externally the position of a high priest, but did not venture to openly ordain for himself bishops or deacons, or to consecrate the oil, but said instead: All this is nonsense.
 However, in order to cajole the people, they employ bishops secretly fallen away and excluded from the Church to perform by night their worthless ordinations with nothing at all, while they disdain and make mock of the holy oil which is distributed by the Leader.
 Therefore they are full of vices and indulge their sensual lusts, without finding anything to hinder them; but in so far as they transmit all this, they hide their evil heresy like Pythagoras.
 For this θέων would not only not eat beans, but, to prevent himself from divulging the marvellous character of his creation, he bit off his tongue with his own teeth and died forthwith.
-So too these θίεινες never reveal by any sign their nest of destruction, but to any one who asks they point out another place and lead him astray.
+So too these thieves never reveal by any sign their nest of destruction, but to any one who asks they point out another place and lead him astray.
 They stick fast in error, and reckon it a bad tradition, that we should profess openly instead of believing in spirit only.
 And when Christians get hold of them they deny the accursed Smbat and those who succeeded him: